OpenPatterns develops computer programs currently involving abstract logic and language translation.

-I'm 25 years old and currently live in Massachusetts.
+I was born in 1991 and currently live in Massachusetts.

 I am a scientist in the true sense of the word!

-My major interests include theoretical physics, language, psychology, programming, mythology, evolution, consciousness, progressive rock, yoga and meditation.
+My major interests include theoretical physics, language, psychology, programming, mythology, economics, evolution, consciousness, progressive rock, yoga and meditation.

-For those who care, I'm a Meyers Briggs personality type INTP.
+I'm a Meyers Briggs personality type INTP.

 I like to do awesome stuff.